MuhammadAliAhson/DecisionTree-on-Titanic-Dataset/README.md

 - scikit-learn

 ### Contributor
-- [Muhammad Ali Ahson]
+- Muhammad Ali Ahson

-For any questions or feedback, feel free to contact [aliahson56@gmail.com].
+For any questions or feedback, feel free to contact aliahson56@gmail.com.

 Thank you for exploring the Titanic dataset analysis with Decision Tree Classifier! 🚢🌳